CyberNord/PSE_VR_Project_WS23/README.md

 ## Summary
 In this prototype, the overall content can be experienced.
 Even though classified as beta, the overall flow of this application has been implemented.
-The ReadMe.md has to be done and will be released at latest for version 1.0

-Again a short showcase of the prototypes content can be seen [here](https://youtu.be/5jYO1F1w6dc)
+A short showcase of the prototypes content can be seen [here](https://youtu.be/5jYO1F1w6dc)

 ****